aletheon/eleutherios-mvp/PROJECT_SUMMARY.md

 ## Current Status Summary

 The platform has successfully transitioned from mock data to real user accounts with standardized data structures.
 The data migration system resolved critical inconsistencies and provides a foundation for robust user-generated content.
-The next development phase focuses on enabling users to create policies, register services, and initiate forums within the existing governance framework.
+The navigation system now matches the original design vision with Material Icons and proper layout structure.

+The technical architecture successfully balances the dual Firebase database approach while providing a consistent user experience across all platform features.
+The foundation is solid for the next development phase focusing on user-generated content creation tools, building on the stable user management and navigation infrastructure now in place.

+**Immediate Next Steps**: Policy creation interface development, leveraging the established authentication system and standardized user data to enable real governance workflow creation.